BiologyTools/BioImager/README.md

 # BioImager

-A .NET microscopy imaging application for various microscopes using supported libraries & GUI automation.
-Supports tile & depth stack imaging.
+A .NET microscopy imaging application based on Bio.
+Supports various microscopes by using imported libraries & GUI automation.
+Works with or without hardware through microscope simulation.
-Integrates with ImageJ through ImageJ Macros.

 ## Features